 - Dog bites causing permanent scarring and disfigurement

-- Dog attacks on children
+- Dog attacks on children in El Paso neighborhoods

-- Dog bites causing nerve damage
+- Dog bites causing nerve damage and loss of function

 - Dog attacks causing emotional trauma and PTSD